saltedlolly/digibyte-seeder/README.md

 Disconnect from the tmux session by pressing ```Ctrl-B```, followed by ```D```

+### Check on your Seeder

-When you need to reconnect to the tmus session later, enter:
+When you need to reconnect to the tmux session later, enter:

 $ ```tmux a -t dgbseeder```